mozilla/skywriter/docs/pluginguide/theme.html.markdown

 LESS extends CSS
 ----------------

-CSS has no way of dealing with variables, which is why Bespin uses [LESS][1] instead:
+CSS has no way of dealing with variables, which is why Skywriter uses [LESS][1] instead:

 > LESS extends CSS with: variables, mixins, operations and nested rules.
 > (Quoted from the LESS homepage.)